 And all that reading would hurt your eyes.

 Instead, keep up with your reading and do well in your World History class to ensure you're building a strong foundation of knowledge throughout the year.
-This way, when it hits spring, you can focus on preparing for the exam itself and the topics it’s likely to test, as opposed to frantically trying to learn all of human history in just two months.
+This way, when spring comes, you can focus on preparing for the exam itself and the topics it's likely to test, as opposed to frantically trying to learn almost a thousand years of human history in just two months.

 If your teacher isn't already requiring you to do something like this, be sure to keep notes of your readings throughout the school year.
 This could be in the form of outlines, summaries, or anything else that's useful to you.
 Taking notes will help you process the readings and remember them better.
 Your notes will also be an invaluable study tool in the spring.

 Finally, check the website of whatever textbook your class uses.
-Many textbook websites have extra features, such as pre-made chapter outlines and summaries.
-These can be excellent study resources for you throughout the year.
+Many textbook websites have extra features, such as chapter outlines and summaries, which can be excellent study resources for you throughout the year.

 Tip 3: Read a Prep Book (or Two) in the Spring